mahmoud/sedimental/entries/remap.md

 }]
 ```

-The astute reader will spot some inconsistency and general complexity,
+The astute reader may spot some inconsistency and general complexity,
 but don't run away.

 <big>**Remap**, the [recursive][recursive] [map][map], is here to save the day.</big>